-Figure 10 : proposed preliminary IAS curve selection process to extract multiple time-frequency curves from the TFR of a vibration signal.
+Figure 10: Proposed process for preliminary selection of IAS curve.
+The process extracts multiple time-frequency curves from the TFR of a vibration signal.

-The effectiveness of the method is validated by simulated signals with time-varying speed (see Table 1 for the specifications of the rotational speed).and data collected from an experimental system operating at constant speed.
+The effectiveness of the method is validated by simulated signals with time-varying speed (see Table 1 for the specifications of the rotational speed) and data collected from an experimental system operating at constant speed.
 To illustrate the proposed process, the following example is provided.
 Figure 11a shows the spectrogram of the simulated signal.
 The rotational speed in this case is dictated by

 RPS=100et/T Hz, (15)